hubmapconsortium/documentation/docs/doc-sitemap-draft.md

  - <a href="https://smart-api.info/ui/0065e419668f3336a40d1f5ab89c6ba3">Entity API</a>: The Entity API returns information about HuBMAP data entities.
    - Generally, a donor and organ are _required_ in the provenance hierarchy where tissue samples (such as blocks and samples) can be organized based on several different tissue sample types.
+#### Getting Data

-    - Tools to get data without going to the Portal
+Tools to get data without going to the Portal:
-      - Data and metadata structures (Link to Jes W.’s Cohesive [Metadata] Doc stuff?)
-      - Examples: docs, commands, (Jupyter notebooks)
+- <a href="https://docs.hubmapconsortium.org/assays/metadata/">Metadata Attributes by Dataset Type</a> - A list of available dataset types with links to the valid metadata attributes.
+- Link to a <a href="https://github.com/hubmapconsortium/search-api/blob/main/examples/Parameter%20Search%20and%20Download%20Tutorial.ipynb">Parameterized Search tutorial</a> on GitHub.

-- Other Stakeholders:
+### Other Stakeholders
   - View / Access / Download data (via the Portal)
   - <a href="https://docs.hubmapconsortium.org/faq">HuBMAP FAQ</a>: Frequently Asked Questions about HuBMAP Data, Tools, and related topics.
   - <a href="https://docs.hubmapconsortium.org/about">About HuBMAP</a>: Policies & Procedures, DUA, Protected Data & Access, Citing HuBMAP Data, Funding & Contact info.